npritch928/nathanielpritchard.github.io/_pages/cv.md

 &nbsp;&nbsp;&nbsp;**Argonne National Laboratory**<br>
 &nbsp;&nbsp;&nbsp;Givens Associate<br>
 &nbsp;&nbsp;&nbsp;*Summer 2020*<br>
-<font size = "3">  In the summmer of 2020 I worked with Dr. Adrian Maldonado to investigate the effectiveness of different precondtioners to for solving Graph Laplacians arising from power grid problems. </font>
+<font size = "3">  In the summer of 2020 I worked with Dr. Adrian Maldonado to investigate the effectiveness of different preconditioners to for solving Graph Laplacians arising from power grid problems. </font>
 <br>
 ![Argonne National Laboratory](../images/argonne-logo.jpeg){: style="float: left" height="80px" width="80px"}
 &nbsp;&nbsp;&nbsp;**Argonne National Laboratory**<br>
 &nbsp;&nbsp;&nbsp;Givens Associate<br>
 &nbsp;&nbsp;&nbsp;*Summer 2023*<br>
-<font size = "3">  In the summmer of 2023 I worked with Dr. Adrian Maldonado on using deflation methods on GPUs and putting together a library of preconditioners on Julia for use in conjunction with any of the iterative solver packages in Julia. </font>
+<font size = "3">  In the summer of 2023 I worked with Dr. Adrian Maldonado on using deflation methods on GPUs and putting together a library of preconditioners on Julia for use in conjunction with any of the iterative solver packages in Julia. </font>
 <br>
 # Awards and Honors